Yandex Cloud

 }

 Where user_spec is the array of the new users' settings.
-One array element contains settings for a single user and has the following structure:
+Each array element contains the configuration for a single user and has the following structure:

 • name: Username.
 It may contain Latin letters, numbers, hyphens, and underscores, and must start with a letter or underscore.
-The name can be up to 32 characters long.
+The name may be up to 32 characters long.

 • password: User password.
 The password must be from 8 to 128 characters long.

-To view the password, select the cluster you created in the management console, go to the Users tab, and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores your password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

-• permissions: List of DBs the user should have access to.
+• permissions: List of databases the user should have access to.

 The list appears as an array of database_name parameters.
 Each parameter contains the name of a separate database.